 Click here to read the full thesis of Jonathan Somer.

 Jonathan Somer, Laureate Research 2007: After receiving the Dunant award, Jonathan took up a position as Legal Advisor and Programme Coordinator with the International NGO Geneva Call, where he continued and developed his work on international obligations of armed non-state actors.
 Moreover, the position provided the unique opportunity to meet and discuss implementation of such obligations with the leadership of several armed non-state actors throughout the globe.
 In 2011 Jonathan founded his own consultancy, Persona Grata Consulting, where he continues to advise international organisations, States, think tanks and NGOs on strategic and operational issues related to law and policy in armed conflict and situations of insecurity.
 Further building upon the subject matter of his Dunant award scholarship, he is honoured to participate in a series of expert workshops, through the University of Manchester International Law Centre, that aim to provide guidance on the administration of justice in non-international armed conflict.
-In 2017 he has taken on an interim assignment as senior legal advisor with the Canadian Red Cross.
+In 2017 he has taken on an interim assignment as senior legal advisor with the Canadian Red Cross, and from 2018 has been Legal Adviser with the Danish Red Cross.

 The main theme is transitional justice and its relationship with the ICC.
 There are multiple interpretations of transitional justice but in essence it provides a framework for addressing past crimes in circumstances of radical change.
 However, transitional justice mechanisms, especially truth commissions combined with amnesties, could clash with criminal trials.
 The thesis argues that invoking the “interests of justice” clauses of article 53 of the ICC Statute is not a good way to resolve this problem.